 - Punch down the risen dough to release air bubbles.
 Divide the dough into 12 equal pieces and shape each piece into a smooth ball.

 - Arrange the dough balls in a greased 9×13-inch baking pan.
+You want the dough balls to touch each other while they rise and bake so they have that classic pull-apart shape.

 - Cover the rolls with a damp towel or plastic wrap and let them rise for another 30 minutes.